zemcov/TIME_Software/cryo/readme.md

   the current readout card.
 The bottom left is data from the K-Mirror, however currently it just outputs random integers as that has not been fully implemented yet.

+# add in which files the main file is dependant on, (takedata and netcdf file as examples)
+# need to add description of what the responsibility/function of each subfile is
+# add in comments within each file about what each function is responsible for